chinedufn/webgl-water-tutorial/README.md

 cargo install -f wasm-bindgen@0.2.29 # Or download a release binary ./build.sh

-http-server
+## Opens your browser to http://localhost:8080  where the demo will be running
-# Visit http://localhost:8080 in your browser
+http-server --opem
 ```

 # See Also